 Synovial fluid should be sampled for cell count and culture.
 X-rays may show loosening of the prosthesis or periosteal reaction but are not diagnostic.
-Technetium-99m bone scanning and indium-labeled WBC scanning are more sensitive than plain x-rays but may lack specificity in the immediate postoperative period.
+Technetium-99m bone scanning and indium-labeled white blood cell scanning are more sensitive than plain x-rays but lack specificity in the immediate postoperative period.
 Ultimately, periprosthetic tissue collected at the time of surgery may be sent for culture and histologic analysis.

-Long-term systemic antibiotic therapy is used in either case; empiric therapy is initiated after intraoperative culture is done and usually combines coverage for methicillin-resistant gram-positive organisms (eg, vancomycin 1 g IV q 12 h) and aerobic gram-negative organisms (eg, piperacillin/tazobactam 3.375 g IV q 6 h or ceftazidime 2 g IV q 8 h) and is revised based on results of culture and sensitivity testing.
+Long-term systemic antibiotic therapy is used in either case; empiric therapy is initiated after intraoperative culture is done and usually combines coverage for methicillin-resistant gram-positive organisms (eg, vancomycin 1 g IV every 12 hours) and aerobic gram-negative organisms (eg, piperacillin/tazobactam 3.375 g IV every 6 hours or ceftazidime 2 g IV every 8 hours) and is revised based on results of culture and sensitivity testing.

 If patients cannot tolerate surgery, long-term antibiotic therapy alone can be tried.
 Excision arthroplasty with or without fusion usually is reserved for patients with uncontrolled infection and insufficient bone stock.

 In the absence of other indications (eg, valvular heart disease), whether patients with prosthetic joints need prophylactic antibiotics before procedures such as dental work and urologic instrumentation is currently unresolved.
-See guidelines from the American Academy of Orthopaedic Surgeons (AAOS) and the American Dental Association (ADA) for the prevention of orthopedic implant infection in patients undergoing dental procedures.
+See Appropriate Use Criteria from the American Academy of Orthopaedic Surgeons (AAOS) for the prevention of orthopedic implant infection in patients undergoing dental procedures.